 The Debaters Association of Victoria ('DAV') has the mission of 'facilitating effective debate in Victoria.'
-It was established in the 1920s and has a long tradition of debating excellence.
+It was established in the 1920s, and has a long tradition of debating excellence.

-The Schools Competition Administrators (Kim Hitchcock and Wendy Nguyen) are employed to coordinate the day-to-day operations of the Schools Competition and is the first point of call for administrative matters.
+The Schools Administrator (Michael Ciesielski) is employed to coordinate the day-to-day operations of the Schools Competition, and is first point of call for administrative matters.

-The Executive Officer (Charisma Taylor) is responsible for the overall operations of the DAV, including all accounts and payments, as well as general queries about our competitions and services.
+The Executive Officer (Charisma Dungan) is responsible for the overall operations of the DAV, including all accounts and payments, as well as general queries about our competitions and services.

-The Membership and Training Administrator (Xavier Konynenburg) can organise debating training for your staff or students and helps the DAV identify and develop new programs and opportunities.
+The Training and Development Administrator (Andrew Costa) can organise debating training for your staff or students, and helps the DAV identify and develop new programs and opportunities.

-The Vice-President (Adjudication & Training) (Cedar Snell) handles all adjudication training issues and debating complaints.
+The Vice-President (Adjudication & Training) (Monique Hardinge) handles all adjudication training issues and debating complaints.

-The Vice-President (Schools) (Hanna Pham) is responsible for policy decisions related to Schools Competition, including code of conduct complaints.
+The Vice-President (Schools) (Amit Golder) is responsible for policy decisions related to Schools Competition, including code of conduct complaints.